Thursday, May 9, 2024

 On June 22, 1990, Billy became the 1st non-festival music act to play Yankee Stadium without a game preceding the show, hosting the 1st of 2 sold-out concerts.
 On Millennium Eve, 1999 into 2000, he played Madison Square Garden, which he has sold out more than any other performer.
 On July 16 and 18, 2008, he played the last 2 concerts at Shea.

 He has never been invited to perform at halftime of the Super Bowl, but he sang the Anthem at numbers XXIII (1989) and XLI (2007) -- both in Miami.
-On New Year's Eve, 2016 into 2017, he played the BB&T Center in Sunrise, Florida, home of the NHL's Miami-area team, the Florida Panthers, and, indeed, sang "Miami 2017," even though New York avoided the apocalypse he suggested in that song written at the depth of the City's financial and crime crises in 1975.
+On New Year's Eve, 2016 into 2017, he played the BB&T Center (now the Amerant Bank Center) in Sunrise, Florida, home of the NHL's Miami-area team, the Florida Panthers, and, indeed, sang "Miami 2017," even though New York avoided the apocalypse he suggested in that song written at the depth of the City's financial and crime crises in 1975.

 "Miami 2017."
 On September 10, 2001, it looked like the apocalypse he'd predicted for The City in 1976 had been prevented.
 But on the 11th, it came far too close to reality: "I watched the mighty skyline fall" -- although it was the World Trade Center, not the Empire State Building, that he saw "laid low."
 Of course, in 2017, we entered the Trump era, and, like so many other old ex-New Yorkers, Trump now lives in Florida -- and drug cartels, if not the American mafia, have taken over Mexico, as Trump keeps reminding us.
 (But he couldn't do anything about it the last time.)